Hartz-byte/copmap-ai-system/README.md

 ### 3. Suspicious Object Detection

-The system flags possible unattended objects such as:
+The system flags possible unattended objects, such as:

 - Backpacks
 - Suitcases